createch-club/Createch-Website/README.md

 > 2. Photos Missing in right side of "Archive" Section
 > 3. Juttered Scrolling Occasionally
 > 4. Menu page on mobile is not in the centre.
+> 5. [new] Images Don't Load in Properly in a few specific places.

 # Fixes (v 1.5)